madsamuel/wvd/azure files ad join/README.md

 # Create storage account

-# Join sotrage account to DC
+# Join storage account to DC

 Information on the above is available in the WVD documentation here [article](https://docs.microsoft.com/en-us/azure/virtual-desktop/create-host-pools-user-profile).